Ian Happ Player Props: Cubs vs. Blue Jays

 Ian Happ At The Plate

-- Among the qualifying hitters in MLB action, he ranks 106th in batting average, 21st in on-base percentage, and 100th in slugging.
+- Among the qualified hitters, he ranks 106th in batting average, while his on-base percentage ranks 20th and he is 103rd in slugging.

-- In 28.3% of his games this year, Happ has had at least one RBI.
-He's picked up more than one in 14.2% and driven in three or more of his team's runs in four contests.
+- In 28.1% of his games this season, Happ has had at least one RBI.
+He's picked up more than one in 14.0% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.